sramosonsins/npstat2/README.md

 Mandatory flags:

     -n : haploid sample size
     and one of these two options:
     -l : window length
     -bedfile: filename of the bedfile (rows should contain scaffold start end)

+The option "-l" define the window size for each analysis.
+In case you want to analyze data using the entire scaffold (for example for experiments having thousands of short scaffolds), then use the option "-bedfile".

  Additional Optional flags: